AI Moon Phase Display - Tonight's Lunar Phase

 }

-Recalculates the moon's horizontal center position based on the new canvas width
+Recalculates the moon's horizontal center position using the new canvas width.

-Recalculates the moon's vertical center position based on the new canvas height
+Recalculates the moon's vertical center position using the new canvas height.

 stars array

-Stores an array of star objects, each with x, y, size, and alphaOffset properties.
-This allows the sketch to manage and animate 200 individual stars
+Holds all 200 star objects, each with an x, y, size, and alphaOffset used to animate twinkling.

 let stars = [];